Ready to go upstairs?

-So more on this 1932/1988 bathroom.
+More on this 1932/1988 bathroom.
 It was… weird.
-The toilet was just hanging out in the middle of the room, two feet from the wall.
-Obviously the homeowners at the time didn’t want to place the toilet under that low, angled ceiling, but why didn’t just close up the void behind the toilet with a piece of drywall?
+The toilet was just hanging out in the middle of the room, two feet from the back wall.
+Obviously the homeowners at the time didn’t want to place the toilet under that low, angled ceiling, but why didn’t they just close up the void behind the toilet?
 To add to that, the sink was maaaybe 8″ wide.
 The only normal thing about this bathroom was the prefab shower stall– and it was pretty gross.

 Next we have what was called a study.
 It had nice natural light from the double windows, but it was oddly shaped and small.
 The shower from the adjacent bathroom jutted into the room, creating an awkward little recess in the corner.